DallanQ/everdell_3/Manual.md

 Example: Placing a worker on the second basic action space gains the player two twigs, and a card drawn from the deck.

+> The resources listed in the action spaces are indicated on a sign located on the left side of the action spaces.

 #### LOCATIONS TO VISIT INCLUDE (page 7)

 ##### Basic Action Spaces (page 7)